 - doxycycline (only in children over age 8)

-- your child is less than six months old
+- your child is less than 6 months old

 - your child has a high fever

-- your child likely has a kidney infection
+- your child likely has a kidney infection, especially if the child is very ill or young

 - your child is dehydrated, vomiting, or unable to take oral medications for any other reason